 Follow the deployment instructions

 When it comes to deployment, the hard truth is that your job as a system administrator is to follow instructions.
 Don't improvise.
 If the developer instructions don't work (for example, changing to a non-existent directory), don't fix the problem right then and there by opening files and twiddling stuff.
-Instead, its likely time to call this a failed deployment.
+Instead, it's time to call this a failed deployment.

 That might make you look bad in the short run.
 Developers might howl.
 Sometimes you just have to stand firm.
 A good way to address this issue is to ask to look at a project's deployment instructions before the deployment date.
 Which brings us to the next point...